 As our measure of loan performance, we use serious delinquency (SDQ), defined as a loan having ever been 90 days late, foreclosed, or real estate owned.
-The SDQ rate for private label loans covered by the MBSData database is approximately 45% (Table 2).
-This is substantially higher than the 5.3% reported for all GSE loans in the 2011 proposing release analysis.
-Serious delinquencies fall to 34% for QM-eligible loans, and 5% for QRM-eligible loans as defined in the 2011 proposing release.
+The SDQ rate for private label loans covered by the MBSData database is approximately 44% (Table 2).
+This is substantially higher than the 5.3% reported for all GSE loans in the 2011 proposing release analysis.8 Serious delinquencies fall to 34% for QM-eligible loans, and 3% for QRM-eligible loans as defined in the 2011 proposing release.
 As subsequent analysis shows, these rates are substantially higher than similarly defined loan groups using GSE originated loans.
-Loan purpose does not have a large impact on SDQ rates.
+Finally, loans taken for the purpose of rate and term refinancing had lower SDQ rate than loans taken for the purpose of purchase or cash out refinancing.